mrcsmcl/Team4GDD/story-and-narrative.md

 His body is rarely still, fingers tap, feet fidget, one leg bounces when crossed.
 There's a jittery, kinetic quality to him, like his body is struggling to keep pace with his thoughts.
 He speaks fast, with a hint of excitement or urgency, and his eyes never settle on one place for long.

-#### **Leo’s Parents**
+#### **Vinny’s Parents**
-Leo’s parents are hardworking but struggling to make ends meet.
-His father works long hours in a factory, while his mother manages the household, caring for Leo’s younger sister, Clara.
-They are supportive of Leo’s ambitions, though they worry about the risks he takes.
+Vinny’s parents are hardworking but struggling to make ends meet.
+His father works long hours in a factory, while his mother manages the household, caring for Vinny’s younger sister, Clara.
+They are supportive of Vinny’s ambitions, though they worry about the risks he takes.
 Their simple lives contrast starkly with the wealth and power of the corporate elite.

 - **Father**: Hardworking, caring, struggling
 - **Mother**: Supportive, protective, loving